-World Coffee Events reconsiders holding event in Dubai following pressure from LGBT community and co
+World Coffee Events reconsiders holding event in Dubai following pressure from LGBT community

 Pressure from the international LGBT+ community and concerned people associated to the world of coffee, has led to “World Coffee Events” (WCE) reconsidering holding their international event in Dubai in 2018.